georgeweigt/mel/README.md

 Card?
 ```

-Enter one of the following to be dealt a card:
+Enter one of the following to be dealt a card.

 ```
 yes